SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

     # default = 1_048_576 (1MB)
     max_request_body_size: <max_request_body_size>

-    # format to use when sending logs to Sumo, default = otlp,
+    # format to use when sending logs to Sumo Logic, default = otlp,
     # NOTE: only `otlp` is supported when used with sumologicextension
     log_format: {json, text, otlp}

-    # format to use when sending metrics to Sumo, default = otlp,
+    # format to use when sending metrics to Sumo Logic, default = otlp,
     # NOTE: only `otlp` is supported when used with sumologicextension
     metric_format: {otlp, prometheus}

-    # format to use when sending traces to Sumo,
+    # format to use when sending traces to Sumo Logic,
     # currently only otlp is supported
     trace_format: {otlp}